top of page

 • State Department of Consumer Affairs: Some states have a department or office that oversees homeowner associations and can take complaints.
 For example, in Florida, you can contact the Department of Business and Professional Regulation (DBPR), https://www.myfloridalicense.com/datamart/complaintDBPR.do.

 • Local Government: Sometimes local governments have offices or departments that handle disputes related to HOAs.
-Such as cities, or counties offices.
+Such as cities, or counties offices (Where your tax district is referred to).

 • Hire an Attorney: If the issue is severe and other steps have not resolved it, consulting with a lawyer who specializes in HOA law may be necessary.
-They can help you understand your rights and represent you in legal proceedings if needed.
+They can help you understand your rights and represent you in legal proceedings if needed, as well as to claim damages if you suffered from a disaster, and they failed on approval.

 • Non-Profit Organizations: There are various organizations that advocate for homeowners' rights and can offer advice, resources, and sometimes intervention in disputes with HOAs.